Real mobile onboarding

 What you get

 ShipHappens is designed to be edited, renamed, and shipped.
-Production defaults and separate dev controls so you can test monetization flows without faking backend state.
+Production defaults with separate dev controls so you can test every monetization state without faking backend data.

 Five-step first-run flow: goals, workspace context, topics, timing.
 State survives anonymous-to-signed-in transitions without data loss.